U.N. committee condemns Syria, Iran for rampant rights abuses

 UNITED NATIONS A U.N.
 General Assembly committee on Tuesday condemned Syria and Iran for widespread human rights abuses, but both Damascus and Tehran dismissed the separate votes as politically motivated.

-The resolution on Iran, which was drafted by Canada and co-sponsored by other Western countries, received 83 votes in favor, 31 against and 68 abstentions.
+The resolution on Iran, which was drafted by Canada and co-sponsored by other Western countries, received 83 votes in favour, 31 against and 68 abstentions.

 The increased number of yes votes for both resolutions shows waning support for Tehran and Damascus in New York, envoys said.